mvallet91/JELAI/README.md

 - Python 3.10 or 3.11

 ### JupyterHub server
 Build and run the JupyterHub server using docker compose.
-This will create a JupyterHub instance using the latest image from the JupyterHub Docker Hub repo (quay.io/jupyterhub/jupyterhub) with the volume `jupyterhub-data` to persist data for individual users and a network `jupyterhub-network` to allow communication between the JupyterHub server, the individual user servers, and the chatbot server.
+This will create a JupyterHub instance using the latest image from the JupyterHub Docker Hub repo (quay.io/jupyterhub/jupyterhub) with the volume **jupyterhub-data** to persist data for individual users and a network **jupyterhub-network** to allow communication between the JupyterHub server, the individual user servers, and the chatbot server.
-- Go to the `jupyterhub-docker` directory
+- Go to the **jupyterhub-docker** directory in the terminal
 - Run `docker compose build` to build the container
 - Run `docker compose up -d` to start the container in detached mode.